apache/incubator-kie-kogito-runtimes/README.md

         ```
         /*
-         * Copyright 2015 JBoss Inc
+         * Copyright 2015 Red Hat, Inc. and/or its affiliates.
          *
          * Licensed under the Apache License, Version 2.0 (the "License");
          * you may not use this file except in compliance with the License.